jcavalieri/hundredth/README.md

 # Hundredth

-Writes out 1 to 100 their full ordinal words.
-101 and greater are are written out using the number followed by the ordinal indicator, e.g. 'st', 'nd', 'rd'.
+Writes out 1 to 100 as ordinal words.
+For example first, second, third, etc. For numbers 101 and greater are are written out using the number followed by the ordinal indicator, e.g. 'st', 'nd', 'rd'.
+Supported languages are English, French, and Spanish.

 For example:
 1 = first